Ultimate Guide to Acing the Entrance Exam

 Answer choice 4 is, therefore, the correct answer.

-All the practice questions on our complete FBI Phase 1 PrepPack™ come with thorough explanations and solving tips, just like you've seen above.
+To practice different types of patterns and sharpen the ability to notice them, our practice pack contains a variety of questions with thorough explanations and solving tips, just like you've seen above.
 These will help you learn the most efficient solving techniques for each and every question.

 Personality Assessment